girliemac/getting-started-lessons/accessibility/README.md

 - [Accessible U - University of Minnesota](https://accessibility.umn.edu/your-role/web-developers)

-While we won't be able to cover every aspect of creating accessible sites, below are some of the core tenants you will want to implement.
+While we won't be able to cover every aspect of creating accessible sites, below are some of the core tenets you will want to implement.
 Designing an accessible page from the start is **always** easier than going back to an existing page to make it accessible.

 ## Good display principles